phoebebright/batonopc/README.md

 Display 10 recent readings

-Make a batch of data for Gascloud
+Make a batch of data for Tinycloud
 -------------------------

     python3 make_batch.py